 We've got a great show planned for you guys today.

-We've got Dr. Sebastian Gorka from the White House who will join us in this hour.
+We've got Dr. Sebastian Gorka from the White House, who will join us in this hour.

 It's an incredibly disturbing case.

-CNN, the Corleone news network as they've come to be known on social media in a true shakedown of a meme maker, somebody who mocked that news organization on Twitter, was threatened by CNN.
+We'll also, of course, be focusing on hashtag CNN Blackmail, CNN, the Corleone news network, as they've come to be known on social media, in a true shakedown of a meme maker.

-And we're going to be talking about that with my good buddy, the founder and CEO of American Majority, Ned Ryan will join us.
+And we're going to be talking about that with my good buddy, the founder and CEO of American Majority, Ned Ryan, will join us.

 Angela Merkel hosting that one.

-To rapturous applause, people chanting his name on the streets of Poland.
+People chanting his name on the streets of Poland.

 But of course, that's not what the media wants to report over here.